Uganda is renowned for delivering stand-out safari experiences and some of the most sensational—and extravagant—forest adventures on Earth.

 Less well-known is the affordable side of exploring the Pearl of Africa, also praised for its friendly and welcoming people, dramatic landscapes, epic wildlife encounters, decades of political stability, and safety.

-The leisure travel scene has evolved because of Coronavirus & Africa safari travelers are looking for how to travel in Uganda on a budget but still get more of the extraordinary legacy of the still primitive, still wild, still free that Uganda encloses on a wide scale.
+Independent travelers can still travel in Uganda on a budget and get more of the extraordinary legacy of the still primitive, still wild, still free that Uganda encloses on a wide scale.

 Popular neighbors, Kenya and Tanzania undoubtedly overshadow the magnificence of Uganda.
 Uganda may not be able to match the sheer number of wild packs, size, and leisure travelers they have, but the destination surely packs an impressive lot in its tinyness.
-Uganda’s small size, its treasures in nature and wildlife, and the little to no tourist crowds make it a great choice for Uganda safari trips.
+Uganda’s small size, its treasures in nature and wildlife, and the little to no tourist crowds make it a great choice for private safari journeys.

 Yes, yes!
 But how can an interested traveler visit Uganda on a small budget?
 In this post, I attempt to help budget travelers get a close enough estimate of how much they can spend on a Ugandan trip.

 Because Uganda is at the threshold of its discovery as a tourism destination, now is the best time to travel to Uganda.
 Generally, the tourism industry is recovering from a travel lockdown because of the Coronavirus pandemic.
 Uganda is getting popular enough to push hotels and safari lodges to the region’s excellent standards and offers relatively lower room prices than other destinations in the region.
 From shoestring to luxury, every traveler in their style will find where to stay in Uganda.
 But before you excitedly dive into planning your safari itinerary, here are a few ways on how you can travel in Uganda on a budget.